-Watershed characteristics for 186 gaging stations are given in Appendix 1.
-Flood discharges for the 1.25-, 1.50-, 2-, 5-, 10-, 25-, 50-, 100-, 200- and 500-year peak discharges at 186 gaging stations in Maryland and Delaware are given in Appendix 2.
+Watershed characteristics for 196 gaging stations are given in Appendix 1.
+Flood discharges for the 1.25-, 1.50-, 2-, 5-, 10-, 25-, 50-, 100-, 200- and 500-year peak discharges at 196 gaging stations in Maryland and Delaware are given in Appendix 2.
 The flood discharges for the Piedmont, Blue Ridge and Appalachian Plateau are based on annual peak data through the 2012 water year.
-For the Eastern Coastal Plain, the flood discharges are based on annual peak data through the 2006 water year.
-For the Western Coastal Plain, the flood discharges are based on annual peak data through the 2008 water year.
-Estimates of design discharges are available in Appendix 2 to those users who choose not to perform their own Bulletin 17B analysis.
-The watershed characteristics in Appendix 1 and the flood discharges in Appendix 2 were used to develop the Fixed

-Region regression equations provided in Appendix 3.
-The Fixed Region regression equations given in Appendix 3 of this report are recommended for use in Maryland and supercede previous regression equations.
+For the Eastern Coastal Plain and Western Coastal Plain Regions, the flood discharges are based on annual peak data though the 2017 water year.
+Estimates of design discharges are available in Appendix 2 to those users who choose not to perform their own Bulletin 17C analysis.
+The watershed characteristics in Appendix 1 and the flood discharges in Appendix 2 were used to develop the Fixed Region regression equations provided in Appendix 3.
+The Fixed Region regression equations given in Appendix 3 of this report are recommended for use in Maryland and supersede previous regression equations.